wandb/docs/docs/guides/launch/setup-agent-advanced.md

 How you configure the launch agent will depend on numerous factors.
 One of those factors is whether or not the launch agent will build an image for you.

 :::tip
 The W&B launch agent will build an image for you if you provide a Git repo based or artifact based jobs.
+[LINK]
 :::

 In the simplest use case, you provide an image-based launch job that is executed in a launch queue target environment that has access to your image repository More requirements must be satisfied if you use the launch agent to build images for you.